johannes-poetzsch/Rigid-Subgraphs/README.md

 # Rigid Subgraphs
 Python implementation of a method to find all maximum infinitesimal rigid subgraphs of 2 and 3 dimensional graphs.

+*For simplicity, infinitesimal rigidity will be refered to as rigidity in the description of the algorithms.*

 ## Setup

 The implementation was tested on Python 3.10.